vncnz/heimdallr/README.md

 - echo prev_notification > /tmp/heimdallr_cmds
 - echo next_notification > /tmp/heimdallr_cmds

-You don't need to create /tmp/heimdallr_cmds file, it is created automatically by Heimdallr and it is a named pipe (aka a fifo special file): you write in it you command and it's all.
+You don't need to create /tmp/heimdallr_cmds file, it is created automatically by Heimdallr and it is a named pipe (aka a fifo special file): you write in it your command and it's all.

 Notification example:
 ![Notification example](./screenshots/notif.png)